 Hammer Candlestick Pattern Pros and Cons

 Just like any other analytical tool, hammers have their benefits and limitations.
 It’s crucial for traders to be aware of these benefits and limitations for a successful trading experience.
+Here are the pros of hammer candlesticks:

 - Hammer candlesticks are usually considered a strong bullish signal.